Roger Powell (basketball): Early college career

 As a true freshman, Powell played in 27 games and averaged 2.9 points and 1.8 rebounds per game.
-In his first year, he scored a season high 12 points against Western Illinois.
-He played a season high 15 minutes against Loyola-Chicago where he scored five points and added five rebounds.
-His role was primarily to provide a spark off the bench which he did against Wisconsin, scoring six points on 3 of 3 shooting and grabbing four rebounds, three offensive.
-In the NCAA tournament, he provided four points and four rebounds in seven minutes of play in Illinois' first round win against San Diego State University.
+In his first year, he scored a season-high 12 points against Western Illinois.
+He played a season-high 15 minutes against Loyola-Chicago where he scored five points and added five rebounds.
+His role was primarily to provide a spark off the bench which he did against Wisconsin, scoring six points on 3-of-3 shooting and grabbing four rebounds, three offensive.
+In the NCAA tournament, he provided four points and four rebounds in seven minutes of play in Illinois' first-round win against San Diego State.

 In his sophomore season, Powell started 19 games including 10 of the last 11.
 He led the Big Ten in field goal percentage in conference games with a 64.1 percent mark.
 He was third on the team in scoring with 8.7 points per game.
-He scored a season high 22 points vs. Indiana on 9 of 13 shooting.
-He scored in double figures 13 times and scoring 15+ points 9 times.
+He scored a season-high 22 points versus Indiana on 9-of-13 shooting.
+He scored in double figures 13 times and scoring 15-plus points 9 times.
 He was slowed by a toe injury mid-season causing him to be out of the lineup for two weeks.
-He was named to the Big Ten All-Tournament Team leading Illinois with 16 points in the title game vs. Ohio State.
+He was named to the Big Ten All-Tournament Team leading Illinois with 16 points in the title game versus Ohio State.
 He participated on the Big Ten European Tour team and led the squad in scoring 14 points per game.